By Cameron Hewitt

 Yes, while the communists have fallen, their emblems remain.
 In former Soviet satellites like Warsaw, Budapest, and Prague, these symbols were a sign of hated foreign oppression, torn down along with the Berlin Wall.
 But here in Russia, the red stars and hammers-and-sickles are indigenous.
 They're just one chapter — arguably the most successful one — in a long and illustrious history.

-Cameron Hewitt is the co-author of Rick Steves' Eastern Europe.
+Cameron Hewitt is the co-author of the Rick Steves Scandinavian & Northern European Cruise Ports guidebook.